Allenchou0708/Combat-Game/README.md

-# Combat-Game
-2022 HCI Final Project
+# Combat-Game  -- 2022 HCI Final Project

 ## What is this repository

-&nbsp;&nbsp;&nbsp;&nbsp;There are 3 assignments for HCI class, which is Hand Detection (with Python), Hand Writing Number Recognition(With Javascript and Web) and the experience of using Alexa Assistant.

-## How to Use it

-&nbsp;&nbsp;&nbsp;&nbsp;There are user manual inside each repository, and some of them have demo video.
+&nbsp;&nbsp;&nbsp;&nbsp;Inside the Motion-detection repository, there are some gba and gbd file for the motion detection trainning data and C++ code for motion detection.The PDF document "HCI Final Project__Document" have the concept and detail about this project.

 ## Demo Video